-Helping Local Authorities dramatically improve the cost and effectiveness of their passenger transport services.
+Helping Local Authorities improve the cost and effectiveness of their passenger transport services.

 What do we mean by?